-In 2001, as a direct response to 9/11 she co-founded Xanadu*, an art space in Greenwich Village dedicated to showcasing young Arab artists.
+In 2001, as a direct response to 9/11 she co-founded Xanadu*, an art space in Greenwich Village dedicated to showcasing emerging Arab artists.
 She continued to curate events and created a publishing house under this title both in NYC and Beirut for a few years.
 In 2013 she founded the Ātman Institute where she curated events dedicated to collective healing in Lebanon.
 In 2020, she began teaching and started a mentorship program for spiritual studies.

 In 2008 Zena was invited to speak at the Nobel Peace Center, Oslo and in 2012 she was selected to become a TED Fellow and has since given a few TED talks.
 In 2018 she was awarded with a Senior Fellowship at TED.
 In 2017, Zena launched a national-scale 40-day exhibition and multi-disciplinary project of her work entitled Sacred Catastrophe : Healing Lebanon at Beit Beirut.
 Conducting a daily peace offering to a total of over 10,000 visitors, she was the first artist to exhibit in this historic war relic.